was a Marvel comic book series originally created by Jack Kirby

 - Fish Out of Temporal Water: Grace Darling apparently came from the 1820s, but somehow got "time-frozen" at age 17 and ended up in the 21st century.

-- Identity Amnesia: When the series opens, all the Eternals on Earth, with the exception of Ikaris, have been placed under a powerful illusion that causes them to forget that they are Eternals.
+- Identity Amnesia: When the series opens, all the Eternals on Earth, with the exception of Ikaris, have been placed under a powerful illusion that causes them to forget that they are Eternals, and even he's a bit fuzzy on the subject.
+Ajak however, retains all of his memories.

-- Lawful Stupid: Throughout the miniseries, Tony Stark tries to force the Eternals to register under the SHRA.
+- Lawful Stupid: Throughout the miniseries, Tony Stark tries to force the Eternals to register under the SHRA, though he eventually drops this idea and comes to an accord with Zuras.
+Hank Pym, however, plays this to the hilt.
 Also, Grace Darling nearly loses her chance at a superhero license because she decides to intervene when the Vorozheikan embassy is under attack, despite signing a contract saying that she would not engage in superheroics.

 - Nightmare Fuel Station Attendant: After Druig rediscovers his ability to cause fear in mortals, he wastes no time in abusing it.

-- Really 700 Years Old: The Eternals predate humanity by several centuries.
+- Really 700 Years Old: The Eternals predate humanity by several millennia at the very least.

 - Ruritania: Vorozheika, a supposed former Soviet Republic.
 It's also where Druig has been living and working ever since having his mind wiped.